Audit-ready documentation for regulated testing environments

 Choose the compliance level your organization needs.
 Advanced regulatory documentation fields available in Professional and above.

 All plans are self-activated.
 No sales calls, approvals, or onboarding gates.
-Records are enforceable from first use.
+Cryptographic sealing begins immediately upon record finalization.

 Pricing reflects documentation risk exposure and regulatory scrutiny level, not test volume alone.